gladiofreeeurope/website/content/episodes/2021-05-12 yegor letov and the national bolsheviks/index.md

 date: 2021-05-12T00:00:00-04:00
 episode: true
 draft: true
-summary: The Soviet Union, Punk Rock, Communism, KGB repression, Fasscism, and more in this episode about Siberian singer and songwriter Yegor Letov
+summary: The Soviet Union, Punk Rock, Communism, KGB repression, Fascism, and more in this episode about Siberian singer and songwriter Yegor Letov
 tags: ["music", "punk", "nazbol", "USSR"]
 ---